Mr. Rooter Plumbing of Calgary Change Location

 Start with Boiling Water

 Using boiling water to flush away excess food is one of the easiest techniques to try and unclog a blocked kitchen sink.
-By repeatedly flushing boiling water down your sink, you may be able to loosen any debris.
-It’s important to use hot water because if there is any grease trapped in your sink, the hot water will warm it up and help it move through the pipes.
+By repeatedly flushing boiling water down your sink, you may be able to loosen any drain blockages.
+It’s important to use boiling water instead of hot tap water because if there is a greasy clog trapped in your sink, the hot water will warm it up and help it move through the pipes.
+To begin, boil a pot of water on your stove and pour it directly down the drain pipe taking care not to splash it.

 Try Baking Soda and Vinegar